 But, being a freelance web developer comes with a lot of perks.

 You have the freedom to choose your own jobs, working hours and clients, more importantly.
 You cannot get stuck with an overbearing boss when you are a freelancer.
+In addition to that, you get to choose your own equipment for work, whether you want to invest in the latest Mac or the best PC microphone, there’s no one you need to get approval from.

 As a freelancer, you can work on many projects, for many different clients and never get to do the same thing twice.
 This does require a lot of knowledge, but that pays for itself, literally.